coatespt/cursor-twitter/SESSION_NOTES.md

 # Building and Running Everything

 The codebase is in ~/python-work/cursor-twitter.
-Data that it writes to persist data structures, etc. is in ~/python-work/data, i.e., at the same level as the project root.
+Data that it writes to persist data structures, etc. is configured to be in ~/python-work/data, i.e., at the same level as the project root.
+You can change this in config/config.yaml.
+Using relative paths is treacherous.

+The following is how to run/mangage the major components.

 ## Creating the CSV from GZ files
+The original data is JSON in gzip'ed files.
+We send it to the analysis program as CSV files.
+The program described below unpacks the gzip'ed JSON, extracts the fields we care about int a csc, and writes each to a similarly named uncompressed CSV file.

+This is reasonable for a few hundred files.
+The full set of 5k or so are on an non-writeable disk so copy the block of files you want to a disk you can read/write.
+Or move the entire set if you have disk space!
+It's a few hundred gigs of compressed files.
+They are actually smaller as uncompressed CSV (about 18mb) than as compressed JSON (about 37mb.)

 The CSV is created as follows.
-This reads GZ files from msg_input and writes them as  CSV files in msg_output

-### This way of parsing the JSON to CSV seems to work very well.
+Assume you are in the cursor-twitter root directory.

 python3 parser/parser.py /Users/petercoates/python-work/twits/msg_input_2 ../twits/msg_output_2

 ## Starting RabbitMQ